 Lemon Blueberry Cake

 - 3 cups (395g) cake flour, scoop and level to measure

 - 3/4 tsp salt

-- 2 cups granulated sugar
+- 1 3/4 cups (350g) granulated sugar

-- 1 cup unsalted butter, softened
+- 1 cup (226g) unsalted butter, brought to room temperature

-- 1 Tbsp lemon zest
+- 2 Tbsp lemon zest (from about 3 lemons)

-- 4 large eggs
+- 4 large eggs, brought to room temperature

 - 1 tsp vanilla extract

-- Cream Cheese Frosting:
+Make Cream Cheese Frosting

-- Add vanilla and powdered sugar and blend several minutes longer until smooth and fluffy (if frosting seems slightly runny, you can chill it for a bit before frosting cake).
+- Add vanilla and powdered sugar and blend several minutes longer until smooth and fluffy (if frosting seems slightly runny, you can chill it in 5 minute intervals in freezer mixing between each until it's slightly thicker before frosting cake).